 - A major field of study is selected by filling in the appropriate space on the application form before you are accepted into the College.
-You may also file a change of major petition with your Graduation Coach after you have been accepted. - 2.
-If you do not declare a major before initial registration, you will be classified "undeclared," but may designate a major at any time prior to completion of 45 units or 3 semesters.
-Do this by contacting your Graduation Coach.
+You may also file a change of major petition with your advisor after you have been accepted. - If you do not declare a major before initial registration, you will be classified "undeclared," but may designate a major at any time prior to completion of 45 units or 3 semesters.
+Do this by contacting your advisor.